sapegin/blog.sapegin.me/content/all/accessibility-testing.md

 A few more things that are worth testing:

 - **Browser reading mode** is an accessibility tool itself: it helps readers concentrate on the main content, or make colors readable.
-We could also use it as a quick way to test the semantic markup of our pages: we should see the main page heading, complete main content, all content images but nothing extra like decorative image or banners.
+We could also use it as a quick way to test the semantic markup of our pages: we should see the main page heading, complete main content, all content images but nothing extra like decorative images or banners.

   ![Reading mode in Microsoft Edge](/images/accessibility-reading-more.png)

 - **Reduced motion** is an operating system option that tells sites and apps (via [`prefers-reduced-motion`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) media query) that the user prefers to minimize non-essential motion on the screen.
 We could use it to disable animation on things like reveal on scroll or carousels.

 - **The dark mode** could be a site or app option or an operating system option that we could read via [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) media query.
 We should ensure that our site or app, especially colors, is still accessible in the dark mode.

+- **Hover alternatives** for keyboard and touchscreens: hover shouldn’t be the only way to reveal some content or an interactive element.
+A common example is a menu that appears on hover on an item in a long list.
+[A tooltip](https://inclusive-components.design/tooltips-toggletips/) is another example.
+We could show these elements when the container is in focus for keyboard users, and always show them on touchscreens.

+**Tip** Use CSS [`@supports`](https://developer.mozilla.org/en-US/docs/Web/CSS/@supports) at-rule to test hover support on the device.

 **Tip:** We could you Cypress and cypress-axe [to test the accessibility of our site or app in the dark mode](https://www.cypress.io/blog/2019/12/13/test-your-web-app-in-dark-mode/).